Amazinggracee/Portfolio1/README.md

 In order to run this project you need:

 1. A computer with a code writer, I recommend Visual Studio Code.
-2. A pre-knowledge of HTML and CSS.
+2. A pre-knowledge of HTML,CSS and JavaScript.

 <!-- AUTHORS -->